yyumna/climatechange_ai/ICLR2020_workshop.md

           "Machine Learning for Low-carbon Urban Energy and Mobility Systems",
           // Wrap multi-line strings in `s rather than "s `
-          About 70% of CO2 emissions and most of the data collected globally originate from activities in cities.
-This creates many opportunities where machine learning can be useful for climate change mitigation.
-In this discussion-based session, city experts will discuss areas with substantial potential for reducing emissions and for making relevant use of machine learning.
+          About 70% of energy consumption originates from activities in cities.
+As more and more data become available about these activities, this creates opportunities to mitigate climate change in urban areas with the help of machine learning.
+In this session, experts and city representatives will discuss interesting applications, research and development needs, and opportunities for reducing greenhouse gas emissions with machine learning in cities.

           <p>
           Speakers: